Paul Van Himst: Personal life

-Paul Van Himst has three children (one son and two daughters) and five grandchildren.
+Van Himst has three children (one son and two daughters) and five grandchildren.

 In 1990, Van Himst took over the Brésor coffee roasting company.
 But after he was contacted to become national coach in 1991, his son Frank became manager of the company.
 From the moment the contract ended in 1996, the family man concentrated definitively on his coffee company, with his son keeping his position.'

 His wife Arlette Neckebroeck died on 4 December 2013.

-Also in his later life, the link with Anderlecht remained.
-For more than forty years, Van Himst has been close friends with cycling legend Eddy Merckx.
-Both are regularly spotted together at Anderlecht's home games.
-And in 2022, his grandson Amando Lapage signed a professional contract with the club.
+For more than forty years, Van Himst has been close friends with cycling legend Eddy Merckx; both are regularly spotted together at Anderlecht's home games.
+In 2022, his grandson Amando Lapage signed a professional contract with the club.